serlo/serlo-editor-lti/README.md

 Requirements:

 - Docker 24.0.0 or later
+- Node LTS

-1. Create a copy of `.env.local.template` as `.env`
+1. Create a copy of `.env.template` as `.env`
 2. (optional) Add secret values to `.env`
 3. `yarn` to install dependencies
 4. `yarn dev` to start the databases and the express backend & build the frontend

 Now, the editor is running locally.
-On code changes the express server will restart and the frontend will be rebuild.
+On code changes the express server will restart and the frontend will be rebuilt.

 ## Launch through Saltire